-I'm a late 20-something who loves wine.
+I'm a late 30-something who loves wine.
 It took me forever though to start drinking it, because it would break my mother's heart if I did and I wasn't sure how my father would react- I'd always been a goody-two-shoes child.
-I'd seen people drinking wine and it seemed like a refined thing to do, so never being a person to try anything halfheartedly, I read up on wine, how the grapes are grown and turned from juice into liquid heaven and then I was ready to jump
+I'd seen people drinking wine and it seemed like a refined thing to do, so never being a person to try anything halfheartedly, I read up on wine, how the grapes are grown and turned from juice into liquid heaven and then I was ready to jump in head first!

 I decided to buy my first bottle of wine.
 It was a rosé named after a saint and made by a vineyard that had a bunch of moderately priced wines.
 I was mildly amused that a company could make a range of wines and name them after holy people.
 And hell, I didn't know what to start with, but I'm glad I started with that St Claire.